aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 #### Sharing providers across apps

-If a team manages multiple CDK apps within the same AWS environment (account/region), they might want to deploy their custom resource provider/s once into this environment and consume them from multiple apps.
+If a team manages multiple CDK apps within the same AWS environment (account/region), they might want to deploy their custom resource provider's once into this environment and consume them from multiple apps.

 This can be achieved by deploying providers through a separate CDK app and